artemiscloud/artemiscloud-examples/operator/keycloak/README.md

 quay.io/hgao/keycloak/keycloak:latest

 and push it to quay.io.
-Then it deploys the keycloak image into Minikube.
+Then it deploys the keycloak image into the cluster.

 If the deploy_keycloak.sh runs successfully, you will be able to see the Keycloak server pod in the Minikube: